Eleonora Zouganeli: Filmography

-In 2014 Zouganeli participated as a guest star in the movie "Apo Erota..." written and directed by Theodoris Atheridis.
+In 2014 Zouganeli participated as a guest star in the movie Apo Erota... written and directed by Theodoris Atheridis.

 In 2015 she embodied French singer Edith Piaf in a musical that went on the Stage Kotopouli Rex at the National Theatre of Greece.

 In 2017 she participated in Alexis Kardaras' emotional music film entitled Fantasia.

-From 2019-2020 television season is on the jury of the talent show The Voice of Greece.
+From the 2019–2020 television season she is on the jury of the talent show The Voice of Greece.